Cascading Dark Energy: Numerical analysis

-The parameters $\tilde{\phi}_i$ and $\tilde{\chi}_i$ denote the value of the scalar fields at scale factor $a_i$ taken to be deep inside the radiation-dominated era.
+The parameters $\tilde{\phi}_i$ and $\tilde{\chi}_i$ denote the value of the scalar fields at the scale factor $a_i$ taken to be deep inside the radiation-dominated era.
 The coupling constant $\tilde{\lambda}_{\chi}$ that is used for the coupling constant of the $\chi$ scalar field, is treated as a free parameter in our MCMC analysis, while the parameter $\tilde{\lambda}_{\phi}$ is a derived parameter, as explained earlier.

-The CosmoMC package computes the likelihood of cosmological parameters by including the observational data from various sources.
+The CosmoMC package computes the likelihood of cosmological parameters by including observational data from various sources.
 We include the combination of CMB, SNe Ia, BAO, and Riess et al. (2019) data sets in our work, and so multiplying the separate likelihoods for these data sets, the total likelihood will be $\mathcal{L}\propto e^{-\chi_{{\rm total}}^{2}/2}$, where $\chi_{{\rm total}}^{2}=\chi_{\mathrm{CMB}}^{2}+\chi_{\mathrm{SN}}^{2}+\chi_{\mathrm{BAO}}^{2}+\chi_{\mathrm{Riess2019}}^{2}$ encodes the deviation between the observational and theoretical results.
-Following Refs. \cite{Poulin:2018cxd, Smith:2019ihp, Poulin:2021bjr, Murgia:2020ryi}, we terminate our MCMC analysis when the Gelman-Rubin convergence criterion \cite{Gelman:1992zz} fulfills $R-1<0.1$.
-For the statistical analysis of the MCMC chains generated by CosmoMC, we use the publicly available GetDist package \cite{Lewis:2019xzd}.
+These data sets were chosen because they are included for use with the standard latest public release of the CosmoMC code.
+In future work, we will apply the Cobaya \citep{Torrado:2020dgo} or MontePython \citep{Brinckmann:2018cvx} simulation codes to leverage more current data.
+Following \citet{Poulin:2018cxd, Smith:2019ihp, Poulin:2021bjr, Murgia:2020ryi}, we terminate our MCMC analysis when the Gelman-Rubin convergence criterion \citep{Gelman:1992zz} fulfills $R-1<0.1$.
+For the statistical analysis of the MCMC chains generated by CosmoMC, we use the publicly available GetDist package \citep{Lewis:2019xzd}, and a burn-in fraction of $0.3$.